 - Dry, flaky, and thinner skin as male hormone regulates the amount of oil produced by skin

 - Male fertility problems, e.g., low ejaculate volume, poor sperm count (T, LH, FSH hormones are needed for normal sperm production)

 - Softening of voice with more feminine sound

 - Most common cause of low T is the natural age related decline

 - Trauma or injury to testicles where the hormone is produced

 - Urological conditions that can block blood supply to cells producing it

 - Head injury that might affect pituitary glands

-- Obesity increases testosterone controlling hormones (leptin, cortisol, inflammatory kytokines or adipokines) that signal the brain for lower T production and thus lower muscle mass and more fat; this creates a vicious cycle of further reducing testosterone levels in body; increased weight increases aromatose–the enzyme converting testosterone into estrogen, thus making less of the testosterone available for muscle mass & fat control
+- Obesity increases testosterone controlling hormones (leptin, cortisol, inflammatory kytokines or adipokines) that signal the brain for lower T production and thus lower muscle mass and more fat; this creates a vicious cycle of further reducing levels in body; increased weight increases aromatose–the enzyme converting testosterone into estrogen, thus making less of the it available for muscle mass & fat control

 - Sarcoidosis, which are granulomas formed in the body & when formed in brain they can affect hypothalamus and pituitary gland (mostly genetic and tend to be more prevalent in African Americans)